 Winston Churchill Memorial Trust 2021 Fellowships and their research reports

-Marion Heeney (New Plymouth): For travel to Scandinavia, Scotland, England, and Alaska to examine best practice and evidence about services that work for children and young people.
+Marion Heeney (New Plymouth): For travel to Scotland, England, Canada and Alaska to examine best practice and evidence about services that work for children and young people.

-Tim Boyd (Auckland): For travel to Australia, the UK and North America to learn from projects that operate shared workspaces for the creative and skills sector, businesses and product manufacturing.
+Tim Boyd (Auckland): For travel to Australia to learn from projects that operate shared workspaces for the creative and skills sector, businesses and product manufacturing.

-Veronika Meduna (Wellington): For travel to Micronesia, Melanesia and Australia to carry out research for a book on the settlement of the Pacific.
+Veronika Meduna (Wellington): For travel to Vanuatu and Australia to carry out research for a book on the settlement of the Pacific.